 In shades of HIS GIRL FRIDAY to come, there's some nice overlapping dialogue in a press room, and Huston gets some chances to be super tough, like walking unarmed into a throng of hateful prisoners, or getting a shave from a lifer who cut another man's throat, and Karloff gets to loom like a white tunic-sporting Frankenstein as he stalks a squealer through the warden's offices, but otherwise these characters are all trapped in a polemic.
 The situations are clearly contrived for the demonstration of Big Moral Issues, and an air of existential gloom hangs heavy uber alles.
 There's not much room for Hawksian heroics in such a clamped-down situation (like if the whole of RIO BRAVO was told from the point of view of the imprisoned Joe Burdett).
 In TARGETS (discussed here) it's the film my fellow Hawks devotee Peter Bogdanovich and a barely-fictionalized Karloff (playing a horror actor named Orlok) watch on TV while throwing down drinks in Karloff's hotel suite, whatever that's worth to you.

 TIGER SHARK (1932)

 Occasional TCM airings, Warner Archive DVD

-**1/2There's some disturbing documentary-style scenes here of tuna fishing off the coast of Steinbeckian Northern California, a crew of fishermen going into the heart of tuna schools and pulling them up one after the other, throwing them, all into a big trough running the length of the boat, where they flip and flop trying to escape, slicing each other up with their razor fins, thousands of these fish slowly dying and fighting for life, gasping, and slashing atop each other.
-It's an ugly reality the men on the boat are blind to.
-Huston and Hawks would both agree, I'm sure, that when one man fishes for himself or his family, it's the natural order; when a crew 'harvests' this many fishes, for the factory, it's death-out-of-balance.
+**1/2There's some disturbing documentary-style scenes here of tuna fishing off the coast of Steinbeckian Northern California: a crew of fishermen in the thick of the schools, pulling them up one after the other, throwing them, all into a big trough running the outer length of the boat, where they flip and flop trying to escape, gasping for air, slicing each other up with their razor fins, thousands of these poor animals, their death throes six deep, a blur of shaking fins and flapping tails.
+It's an ugly reality the men on the boat are blind to: when one man fishes for himself or his family, it's the natural order; when a crew 'harvests' this many fishes at once, it's death-out-of-balance.